KSU-GEOG-728/MeanTemp/README.md

 ### Objective

-Become familiar with GitHub as an online repository for your coding work and GitHub Desktop for managing your work locally and reintegrating it with your online repository.
+Become familiar with **GitHub Classroom** and submitting your work via an online GitHub repository.

 ### Task